onkelbeh/HomeAssistantRepository/README.md

 $ diff <(equery h python_targets_python3_6) <(equery h python_targets_python3_7)
 ```

-If you are clean, feel free to remove Python 3.6 (which i did not yet).
+If you are clean, feel free to remove Python 3.6.
+My productive box runs without Python 3.6.
 It was not possible to remove Python 2.7 yet:
 ```sh
 dev-lang/python-2.7.16 pulled in by: